Mohammed-abdelzaher/Automotive/README.md

 Create new flutter app by "flutter create automotive" command

-Put all folders (lib.rar,translate.rar and imgs.rar, fonts.rar,puspec.yaml) in the root folder (that has been created in #step6) after extracting them open emulator and run the app
+Put all files  in the root folder (that has been created in #step6) open emulator and run the app

 After this you can change app icon , go to automotive\android\app\src\main\res there are some folders start with mipmap , you should replace the img inside them by icon img in imgs folder but with the same name of previous img(ic_launcher)